The Chemistry Behind Ocean Acidification

 Atmospheric Carbon Dioxide Emissions

-The dominant driver is the massive release of CO₂ from anthropogenic sources.
-Global CO₂ emissions now exceed 35 billion metric tons per year, with the ocean absorbing approximately 2.5 billion metric tons annually.
-This influx overwhelms natural buffering mechanisms, leading to measurable changes in seawater chemistry.
-The main sources of excess CO₂ include:
+The overwhelming driver of ocean acidification is the rapid increase in atmospheric CO₂ concentrations due to human activities.
+Global CO₂ emissions now exceed 35 billion metric tons per year, with oceans absorbing nearly 2.5 billion metric tons annually.
+This influx surpasses the ocean's natural buffering capacity, resulting in significant changes to seawater chemistry.

-- Deforestation and land-use change: Forests act as carbon sinks; when cleared for agriculture or development, stored carbon is released.
-Tropical deforestation alone contributes about 10% of annual anthropogenic CO₂ emissions.
+• Deforestation and Land-Use Changes: Forests serve as vital carbon sinks by storing large amounts of CO₂.
+When forests are cleared or burned for agriculture, urban development, or logging, the stored carbon is released back into the atmosphere.
+Tropical deforestation alone contributes about 10% of annual anthropogenic CO₂ emissions worldwide.

 Agricultural Runoff and Nutrient Pollution